alice17/wohnung-notifier-bot/README.md

 ### 3. Configuration (`settings.json`)

-You must create a `settings.json` file in the same directory as the script.
-This is where you'll put your Telegram credentials and define your apartment filters.
+You must create a `settings.json` file from the `settings.json.example`.
+This is where you'll put your Telegram credentials, enable scrapers, and define your apartment filters.

 #### a) Getting Telegram Credentials